by Jan Roberts Parent Educator

 A family "on the run" may be missing other benefits provided at the kitchen table.
 Parents can pass on their beliefs and values to their children along with the food, as well as inform and educate about current events.
 This is the place and time for children to practice manners, as well as the give and take of communication skills.

-Results of a recent study of high school students who attained the top SAT scores, showed that a commonality in their upbringing had been enjoying family meals on a consistent basis.
+Results of a recent study of high school students who attained the top SAT scores showed that a commonality in their upbringing had been enjoying family meals on a consistent basis.
 It was around the family table that they had gained confidence as communicators, learned knowledge and values from their parents, and felt the encouragement and support of their family.
 Participation in family meals fed their minds and spirits as well as their bodies.
-Little did they know that this family traditon would give them a boost in the college application process.
+Little did they know that this family tradition would give them a boost in the college application process.

 Family Meals Are Soul Building

 It is definitely harder these days to make traditional family meals happen, but the benefits to children and parents alike seem to merit the extra effort and scheduling.
-It doesn't matter so much what a family eats - fast food will work in a pinch.
-It matters mostly that each family member is looking around a circle of faces thinking, "These are the people who love me and will be there to support me throughout my life".
+It doesn't matter so much what a family eats; fast food will work in a pinch.
+It matters mostly that each family member is looking around a circle of faces thinking, "These are the people who love me and will be there to support me throughout my life."
 Now that's food for the soul!

-Practical Parenting Pointers:
+Practical Parenting Pointers